 Here are the comprehensive tests that we perform every year:

 Also, in every camera trap review we publish, you will find all the pertinent detection capabilities listed for that specific camera.
 We spend a lot of time and energy performing these tests so it is there for you at the click of a button.

 Take a few seconds to answer a few questions and find out with camera trap is perfect for you.

 Putting it All Together

-Every situation is different.
-On the right of this page, you will find many of the popular camera traps that past researchers have had success with.
-These are also cameras that have tested well and have withstood the elements.
-If you have any additional questions, we are always here to answer you inquiries.
+Every situation regarding wildlife camera traps for researchers is different.
+If you have any additional questions, we are always here to answer your inquiries.
 You can email us (email@example.com) or call us at 1-800-791-0660 (Mon-Fri, 9-5 Central Time).